Landlord rights

 Evicting tenants

-If your tenants wont leave after being given notice and still owe you rent, you can apply to court for a standard possession order.
+If your tenants wont leave after being given notice on a valid legal ground (such as rent arrears) you can apply to court for a possession order.

-If all else fails and your tenants still wont leave, you can apply for a warrant for possession to deploy bailiffs to remove them from your property.
+If the tenant remains in the property after a possession order is granted, you can apply for a warrant for possession to deploy bailiffs to remove them from your property.